srdjan/FeexVeb/README.md

 HTMX is a dependency-free JavaScript library that allows you to access modern browser features directly from HTML, rather than using JavaScript.
 It extends HTML with attributes like `hx-get`, `hx-post`, and `hx-swap` that allow you to make AJAX requests and update the page dynamically.

-## Why Use FeexWeb with HTMX?
+## Why Use FeexVeb with HTMX?

-FeexWeb and HTMX complement each other perfectly:
+FeexVeb and HTMX complement each other perfectly:

-- **FeexWeb**: Provides client-side state management and component lifecycle, using a functional approach with custom elements.
+- **FeexVeb**: Provides client-side state management and component lifecycle, using a functional approach with custom elements.
 - **HTMX**: Provides HTML-driven server communication and page updates.

 Together, they create a powerful approach that offers: